ibrafdj/Robotics-Path-Planning-Test/README.md

 # Scenario

-The program will initialize the following maze as a 180x180m^2 2D map:
+The program will initialize the following maze as a 180x180m^2 2D map with a grid size of 1m:

 | ![image](https://user-images.githubusercontent.com/72083779/118756724-c0402800-b895-11eb-85b3-66b815376a2c.png) |
 |:--:|
 |*Figure 1: A 2D map of a maze*|

 The red dot shows the start point (-10,-10)m and the magenta dot shows the goal point (160,60)m of the robot.
 The A* algorithm will search for the shortest path from the start point to the goal point while avoiding obstacles along the way.
+The robot has a radius of 1m and/

 # A* Algorithm
 ## Definition